 - Deploy a load balancer in front of Hue. - Use a production-quality database.
-For more information, see Hue Custom Databases on page 43. - Ensure that other services, such as Impala, Hive, and Oozie, are healthy and not impacted by too few resources.
+For more information, see Hue Custom Databases on page 42. - Ensure that other services, such as Impala, Hive, and Oozie, are healthy and not impacted by too few resources.
 If these services are hanging, it adversely affects Hue performance. - Consider moving workloads that are subject to SLAs (service-level agreements) or considered "noisy neighbors" to their own compute cluster.
-Noisy neighbors are workloads that use the majority of available resources and cause performance issues. - Limit the number of rows that are returned for queries.
+Noisy neighbors are workloads that use the majority of available resources and cause performance issues.
+For more information about separating compute and storage, see Virtual Private Clusters and Cloudera SDX. - Limit the number of rows that are returned for queries.